JIAQI13/cyber_security/README.md

 # cyber_security
-a repo for class work in one of my university class, used as my online resume CMPUT 333 - Security in a Networked World
+CMPUT 333 - Security in a Networked World
 Overview
 The proverb "A chain is only as strong as its weakest link." accurately describes the situation with the security of todays network-centric computing infrastructure and the vast number of applications and services relying on it.